If you get a bad reference

 Options for taking legal action

-If you are not able to resolve an issue with a reference, it might be possible to:
+If you are not able to resolve an issue with a reference, it might be possible to do one of the following:

-If you think an employer has discriminated against you in a reference you can make an employment tribunal claim.
+If you think an employer has discriminated against you in a reference, you have the option to make an employment tribunal claim.

-You need to let Acas know you’re going to make a claim.
-We will offer you the option of ‘early conciliation’ to try and resolve the issue without going to a tribunal.
+You first need to let Acas know you’re going to make a claim.

 You usually need to start a claim within 3 months of the date the discrimination happened.

-If you want to make a court claim you should seek legal advice first.
+If you want to make a county court claim, first you might want to get legal advice on your situation to understand what will be involved.